Deepanshow/Deepanshow.github.io/README.md

 <img src="/Plots/Unbound Mass due to jet in log (difference).png" alt="Difference in run 001 and J8" align="center">
 <p>

-## Accretion Rate for different runs
+# Accretion Rate for different runs
 <p align="center">
 <img src="/Plots/Accretion rate_2023-08-28 .png" alt="Accretion rate for different runs" align="center">
 <p>

 <br><br>
+# Movies
+1. [Feedback Plot] (#Feeback movies)

-#### Below are the plots showcasing the simulation of a neutron star jet and its effect on the Common Envelope Evolution:
+## Below are the plots showcasing the simulation of a neutron star jet and its effect on the Common Envelope Evolution: